nickzswammer/CALC-16-Bit-Signed-Calculator/README.md

 # The Computational Arithmetic Logic CALC (CALC)

 This is a 15-bit signed calculator implemented in SystemVerilog during the Spring 2025 semester for Intro to SoCET 2.
-This project includes synthesizable source code, testbenches for simulation, and has been hardened through OpenLane 2 to be taped out.
+Our project includes synthesizable source code, testbenches for simulation, and has been hardened through OpenLane 2 to be taped out.

 ## Features
 1. 15-bit signed integer capability